Avengers Undercover: Plot

-It's been three months since the events in Arcade's latest Murderworld.
+It has been three months since the events in Arcade's latest Murderworld.
 Hazmat has quit the Avengers Academy and is in hiding, coping with PTSD from her time in Murderworld.
 Chase Stein and Nico Minoru have become bitter enemies as Nico has left the Runaways while condemning Chase for going before the media, who have become obsessed with the events of Avengers Arena following Arcade leaking the footage of the carnage online.
 Death Locket is once again being held prisoner by S.H.I.E.L.D., but she escapes thanks to a sympathetic agent who helps her cope with her ever-evolving cybernetic implants.
 Cammi is back in Alaska, having discovered her mother had survived a previous attempt on her life by Cammi's space-based enemies, and is struggling with her own PTSD by attending AA meetings with her mom.
-Cammi reunites with Hazmat, Chase Stein, Nico Minoru, and Deathlocket after Anachronism summons them to England.
+Cammi reunites with Hazmat, Chase Stein, Nico Minoru, and Death Locket after Anachronism summons them to England.
 Cullen Bloodstone had dropped out of the Braddock Academy and become obsessed with killing Arcade, ultimately tracking him to Bagalia.
 Anachronism then reveals that Cullen has formed an alliance with the Masters of Evil who control the country.
-Baron Helmut Zemo is leading the Masters of Evil following Max Fury's death and is assisted by Madame Masque (who works as Baron Helmut Zemo's right-hand woman) and Constrictor (who works as Baron Helmut Zemo's bodyguard).
-Baron Helmut Zemo has also accepted Daimon Hellstrom into his inner circle of the Masters of Evil.
+Helmut Zemo is leading the Masters of Evil following Max Fury's death and is assisted by Madame Masque (who works as Zemo's right-hand woman) and Constrictor (who works as Zemo's bodyguard).
+Zemo has also accepted Daimon Hellstrom into his inner circle of the Masters of Evil.

 The heroes teleport to Bagalia in disguise and locate Cullen at the Hole (a Bagalian bar that is owned by Arcade).
 After a fight with the villains there, Cullen reveals that he has become a member of the Masters of Evil having been accepted by them (though it is implied that Daimon Hellstrom is manipulating Cullen through his dark magic).
-Constrictor and Madam Masque arrange for Cullen to teleport the group to a nearby swanky party at Massacrer Casino hosted by Arcade so that they can get revenge on him once and for all.
+Constrictor and Madame Masque arrange for Cullen to teleport the group to a nearby swanky party at Massacrer Casino hosted by Arcade so that they can get revenge on him once and for all.

-Baron Zemo, Madame Masque, Constrictor and Daimon Hellstrom watch as the heroes try to avoid being killed as Arcade has arranged the party at Massacrer Casino as the testing grounds for his newest version of "Murderworld": fancy parties at Casino where the rich and powerful can try and kill each other to prove their supremacy.
+Zemo, Madame Masque, Constrictor and Daimon Hellstrom watch as the heroes try to avoid being killed as Arcade has arranged the party at Massacrer Casino as the testing grounds for his newest version of "Murderworld": fancy parties at Casino where the rich and powerful can try and kill each other to prove their supremacy.
 Hazmat turns catatonic as the heroes disable Arcade's power supply as Arcade opines, while attacking the heroes, that the events of Avengers Arena will be his masterpiece that he can never top.
 After mocking the heroes for being unable to kill him, Hazmat wakes up and incinerates the villain.
-Baron Zemo, Madame Masque, Constructor, and Daimon Hellstrom begin plotting their next move regarding the heroes.
+Zemo, Masque, Constructor, and Daimon Hellstrom begin plotting their next move regarding the heroes.